CostaLab/scrna_seurat_pipeline/docs/test/documentation.md

    b) copy `run_example.sh` and `run_viz_example.sh` to `run_experiment1.sh` and `run_viz_experiment1.sh`

 2. Adjust `conf/conf_experiment1.R` to your experiment.
 Please note this step is important.

+3. `sh run_experiment1.sh experiment1` to run the `data producing`.

+4. `sh run_viz_experiment1.sh experiment1` to run the visualization if there's no error of `data producing`

+5. Open the file `experiment1/report/index.html` to check the report.

+## Settings

+It is worth notice that checking the configuration file is the most important thing before you are about to run the pipeline.

 ### settings - initial info
 *ORGAN* is related a celltype gene markers file, so that only a few of organs are available for now.